KaTrinXyf/Vocabulary/README.md

 Vocabulary
 ==========

-Repository for artifacts used in development of vocabularies for the National Geothermal Data System.
+Repository for artifacts used in development of vocabularies.

+Initial work is focused on the National Geothermal Data System.
 These include:
 - **metadata keyword** vocabularies from NGDS tag cloud
 - **entity and property vocabularies** that are part of NGDS content models